ineslucas/checklist-central/README.md

 ## 🚧 Next Steps

+The project is under development, with specific attention to:

-- **Completing Missing Features:** Prioritizing the development of the reset functionality, page styling, and mobile responsiveness.
+- Finalizing the implementation of key missing features such as the task reset functionality.
-- **Deployment:** Planning for the future deployment of Checklist Central to share this tool with people looking to streamline their task management processes.
+- Styling enhancements for Show and Edit pages to improve usability and visual appeal.
+- Achieving mobile responsiveness to ensure accessibility on all devices.
+- Deployment.

 Checklist Central blends technical development skills with a keen eye for design, showcasing the potential of Ruby on Rails in creating applications that are not only functional but also visually appealing and user-friendly.